rwxrob/zet/20220526155609/README.md

 Kubernetes deployment (along with other things like Ingres, CNI, storage classes, etc.).

-Using an OIDC provider is by far the most common architecture (yes, even if you are using a home lab setup wijth OpenLDAP and Keycloak, dex, or Vault).
+Using an OIDC provider is by far the most common architecture (yes, even if you are using a home lab setup with OpenLDAP and Keycloak, dex, or Vault).

 > 1. Login to your identity provider
 > 2. Your identity provider will provide you with an access_token,